Te Unua Museum of Southland: Tuatara

 The tuatarium facility, built in 1974 and expanded to 200 m^{2} in 1990, houses over 50 live, individual tuatara ranging from new babies to the famous Henry.
 Henry, who joined the museum in 1970, is thought to have been born around the year 1900, and holds the world record for the tuatara kept longest in captivity.
 Henry mated for the first time in 2009.
 The tuatara breed regularly every two years, and from 1989 to 1995 produced eggs annually.
 A new acrylic roof that allowed ultraviolet light through to the tuatara has contributed to 100% egg hatching success and 100% survival success since installation.
+The tuatara were relocated in February 2023 in preparation for the demolition of the building.
+During this demolition of the building in 2024, four baby tuatara were found living in their former enclosure, by a contractor working on the demolition.
+They were likely to have been missed as eggs.